Julianne2025/Data-Analytics-Portfolio/README.md

 This P&L financial data was used to prepare a KPI management package of financial reports in Excel each month after accounting close.

+Now I have imported this P&L data into Power BI from Excel.

+***Business Problems & Solutions using Power BI for P&L Analysis***:

+1. Lack of timely performance analysis and tracking that is now provided by Power BI dashboards.

+2. FY2008 KPIs, FY2008 Actual vs Prior Year FY2007 YOY Actual, plus Monthly and quarterly trend analysis.

-Now I have imported this P&L data into Power BI from Excel for demonstration purposes.
-Monthly, quarterly, and total trend data for Actual FY2008 is included.
+3. Monthly, quarterly, and total trend data for Actual FY2008 is included.
 Actual FY2007 Totals are included for YoY variance analysis.
-No budget data or COGS detail is available.

-What is the P&L analysis?
-FY2008 KPIs, FY2008 Actual vs Prior Year FY2007 YOY Actual, Monthly and quarterly trend analysis.

-***Business Problems & Solutions using Power BI for P&L Analysis***:  Lack of timely performance analysis and tracking that is now provided by Power BI dashboards.

 - profit_loss_analysis_FY2008.pbix
 - profit_loss_analysis_FY2008_kpis.png ![freight](https://github.com/Julianne2025/Data-Analytics-Portfolio/blob/main/Power-BI/profit_loss_analysis_FY2008_kpis.png)